Harry Kewell: 2004 OFC Nations Cup

 Kewell featured in the final of the 2004 OFC Nations Cup.
 He featured in the second leg of the final against Solomon Islands, scoring in the 8th minute of the first half.
-Australia would go on to win the leg 5–0, with an overall record of 11-1 after both legs.
+Australia would go on to win the leg 5–0, with an overall record of 11–1 after both legs.

-2006 World Cup
+2006 FIFA World Cup

 Qualification

 On 16 November 2005, Australia qualified for the 2006 World Cup after they defeated Uruguay.
 It was the first time Australia had qualified for the World Cup since 1974 when it was held in West Germany.
 Kewell was considered instrumental in the Socceroos defeat of Uruguay, turning the course of the match after he came on as a substitute.
 After just over half an hour in the first half, a flicked pass on the left wing from Mark Viduka opened up a chance for Kewell, who then scuffed the kick.
 However the ball fell perfectly for Mark Bresciano who went on to score the equalizer.
 Kewell also scored the first penalty for Australia in the deciding penalty shoot-out, which they went on to win 4–2.

 Finals

 Kewell played in Australia's opening game of the 2006 World Cup against Japan in Kaiserslautern.
 He did not start for Australia in their second group match against Brazil, but again came on as a substitute, missing an early opportunity when Brazilian goalkeeper Dida punched the ball out dangerously.
 Kewell was reported to FIFA by referee Markus Merk for verbal abuse after the match but he escaped being sanctioned.

 Kewell scored Australia's second goal in the 79th minute against Croatia to equal the score at 2–2 and qualify for the round of 16 for the first time.
 Australia only needed a draw to qualify for the round of 16.
 He was also awarded Man of the Match for his performance, which made him the second Australian to win the Man of the Match award at a World Cup after Tim Cahill who had won the award earlier in the tournament for his performance against Japan.
-Due to suspected gout, (later diagnosed as septic arthritis – a bacterial infection in the joints of his left foot) Kewell was unable to play against Italy in the knockout stage, which Australia lost 1–0 and saw Australia eliminated from the tournament.
+Due to suspected gout, (later diagnosed as septic arthritis – a bacterial infection in the joints of his left foot) Kewell was unable to play against Italy in the knockout stage, which saw Australia eliminated from the tournament after a 1–0 loss.